victorcastro/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 ### 3. Acquire FCM Device Token

-This step is performed automatically by the Sinch Client when you call [UserController.registerUser()](reference/com/sinch/android/rtc/UserController.html) on the next step.
+This step is performed automatically when you call [UserController.registerUser()](reference/com/sinch/android/rtc/UserController.html) on the next step.

 ### 4. Register FCM Device Token on Sinch Backend

 Create an instance of the _UserController_ using the [UserControllerBuilder](reference/com/sinch/android/rtc/UserControllerBuilder.html) and call [UserController.registerUser()](reference/com/sinch/android/rtc/UserController.html) to acquire and register FCM token on the Sinch Backend, and wait for the callbacks that reports whether registration succeeded.
-See [User Controller](doc:voice-android-cloud-user-controller).
+Please see dedicated `UserContoller` documentation [here](doc:voice-android-cloud-user-controller).

 ```java
 UserController uc = Sinch.getUserControllerBuilder()